fabohax/crab/README.md

 # Strato
-Freqtrade trading strategy with Bollinger Bands.
+Freqtrade trading strategy with Bollinger Bands and MACD.

 ### ROI